Beatles in London

 57 Wimpole Street

-Paul McCartney's residence in the early sixties was at his London girl friend, Jane Asher's family home at 57 Wimpole Street, where her father Sir Richard Asher a noted psychiatrist, had his surgery on the ground floor, Paul’s rooms were in the attic.
-It was here that John and Paul wrote "I want to hold your hand".
+Paul McCartney's residence in the early sixties was at his girlfriend Jane Asher's London family home at 57 Wimpole Street.
+This was also the place where her father Sir Richard Asher, a noted psychiatrist, had his surgery on the ground floor.
+Paul’s rooms were in the attic.
+It was here that John and Paul wrote: "I want to hold your hand".

 24 Chapel Street

 Brian Epstein’s house was at number 24 Chapel Street, Belgravia.
-He moved in here in December 1964 and lived here until his death of a drug overdose, Epstien died in this house on 27 August 1967.
+He moved in here in December 1964 and lived here until he died in this house on 27 August 1967 of a drug overdose.

 Marylebone Station

-Marylebone Station first opened in 1899 and was used in 1964 as the Beatles film location for the opening scene of "A Hard Day's Night" the Beatles first film.
+Marylebone Station was first opened in 1899 and was used in 1964 as the location for the opening scene of "A Hard Day's Night", the Beatles' first film.

 old e.m.i HQ

-This corner of Manchester Square was once the site of the E.M.I Head office, where the Beatles album covers, "Please Please Me" "Beatles/1962-1966" and "Beatles 1967-1970" were taken, with them looking over the balcony.
-The building has now completely disappeared and this new office block now stands on the same site.
+This corner of Manchester Square was once the site of the E.M.I Head Office, where the photos for the Beatles' album covers, "Please Please Me" "Beatles/1962-1966" and "Beatles 1967-1970" were taken, with them looking over the balcony.
+The building has now completely disappeared and this new office block stands on the same site.

 3 Saville Road